-- a school/group of schools, a tertiary education provider/group or a community organisation/group, or a career advisory organisation/body; and - an employer/employer group, industry body (including business bodies) or training provider (including group training organisations).
+a school/group of schools, tertiary education provider/group or a community organisation/group, or a career advisory organisation/body; and a business, industry body or training organisation (including business bodies and group training organisations).

 The application should identify all other members of the proposed group and include a letter of support from each of the partners.
 Each letter of support should include: